medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 ## Case adaptation: Voluntary medical male circumcision app co-designed by I-TECH and Medic

 The University of Washington, Department of Global Health’s International Training and Education Center for Health ([I-TECH](https://www.go2itech.org/)), Medic, and local partners including  Zim-TTECH, Lighthouse Trust, and Aurum Institute, collaboratively designed, developed, and scaled a CHT-based voluntary medical male circumcision (VMMC) app for post-operative follow-up with support from the National Institute of Health, USA The D2C, 2wT app supports automated, interactive telehealth via direct-to-client messaging between VMMC nurses  and clients.
 2wT telehealth helps improve the quality and efficiency of care, maintaining client safety while lowering follow-up care costs.
-In the spirit of contributing to the growth of the public global goods, I-TECH and Medic have coordinated to release the application source code of the D2C, 2wT app.

-The University of Washington, Department of Global Health’s International Training and Education Center for Health ([I-TECH](https://www.go2itech.org/)) and Medic collaboratively designed, developed, and scaled a CHT based voluntary medical male circumcision (VMMC) app.
-The [D2C, 2wT app](https://sites.uw.edu/twowaytexting/) supports automated, interactive and direct-to-client messaging between male circumcision health care providers and patients to help improve the quality of care and improve efficiency to lower costs.
-In the spirit of contributing to the growth of the public global goods, I-TECH and Medic have coordinated to release the application source code of the D2C, 2wT app.
+In the spirit of contributing to the growth of the public global goods, I-TECH and Medic have coordinated to release the application [source code of the D2C, 2wT app](https://github.com/medic/cht-post-ops-app).

 ### Users and hierarchy